Robust Incentive Stackelberg Mean Field Stochastic Linear-Quadratic Differential Game with Model Uncertainty: A numerical example

-In this section, we present a numerical example to better demonstrate the efficacy of the proposed decentralized strategies.
+In what follows, we present a numerical example to better demonstrate the efficacy of the proposed mean-field strategies.
 The parameters are listed in Table~\ref{2}.
 The population of the followers is $N=100$.
 The horizon length for the simulation is selected as $T=10$.

 Through computation, Figure \ref{3} gives the numerical solutions of Riccati equations $P_1(\cdot)$, $\Pi_1(\cdot)$, $P_2(\cdot)$ and $\Pi_2(\cdot)$.

 The decentralized optimal state trajectories $x_0^*(\cdot)$ and $m^*(\cdot)$ of Problem \textbf{(L2)} are shown in Figure \ref{4}.